 Earlier this week, we talked about how starting with domain or industry expertise can help reduce the risk of starting up.
-However, as Martin Ouellet, co-founder of Taleo demonstrated, sometimes not being an industry expert can help bring new innovation to a market.
+However, as Martin Ouellet, co-founder of Taleo demonstrated, sometimes not being an industry expert can help innovate and disrupt stagnant markets.

 Taleo → Disruption through not being an expert

 As director of engineering for Exfo in the mid 90s, Martin often had to hire developers.
 At the time, the process was to put advertisements in the newspaper (paper edition) and receive printed resumes by mail to review.

 Often too busy at work, Martin would bring the resumes home to analyze and short-list.
 Although he knew the exact type of information he was looking for, he still had to read dozens of long-winded resumes simply to qualify candidates.

 At that time, Martin was actively seeking a way to search through the resumes as he would with a database.
 The solutions available on the market allowed hiring managers to scan and categorize resumes, allowing them to qualify candidates just a little better.

 The industry leader in this solution space was Resumix, a company founded by entrepreneurs that came from a recruiting background.
 Martin saw an opportunity to build a solution to bring HR professionals to the internet age.

 His company took ideas from supply-chain management solutions using web forms to qualify and rank candidates.
 The solution eventually became Taleo, which allowed HR managers to review candidates directly on the web — no more paper resumes required.